President's Intelligence Advisory Board: George W. Bush

 In 2003, there were indications of spying on members of the board by a foreign intelligence asset.

-PIAB Membership under Barack Obama
+Barack Obama

 The entire PIAB membership that served under the administration of George W. Bush resigned as part of an agreed-upon move in the presidential transition of Barack Obama.

-President Obama appointed Chuck Hagel, former United States Senator from Nebraska, and current University of Oklahoma President David Boren as PIAB co-chairs.
+President Obama appointed Chuck Hagel, former United States Senator from Nebraska, and former University of Oklahoma President David Boren as PIAB co-chairs.

 The following other members were appointed to the board under President Obama: